ivaquero/oxidizer/README.md

 ### 4.3.
 Otherful Rust Tools

+- [x] [fresh-editor](https://sinelaw.github.io/fresh): A terminal text editor you can just use.
 - [ ] [ouch](https://github.com/ouch-org/ouch): Painless compression and decompression tool

 ### 4.4.
 Summary of Plugins

-oxidizer is designed to be extensible, you can personalize `plugin_load` in `config.json` to load the plugins by your need.
+`oxidizer` is designed to be extensible, you can personalize `plugin_load` in `config.json` to load the plugins by your need.

 Of course, you are allowed to write your own plugins, see [Writing A Plugin](https://github.com/ivaquero/oxidizer/blob/master/docs/plugins.md) for details.